 You can do anything if you keep at it for years.
 Do you want to create a website that is the most important resource in its niche?
 Do you want to run a marathon below 3 hours?
 Do you want to be the best parent for your kid?
 Want to learn to play the guitar?

 - One time in the gym doesn’t matter.
 Go 3x per week for a year.

 - One blog post doesn’t matter.
 Write every day and publish a 2000-word post every week.

 - One week of dieting doesn’t matter.
 Change the foods you eat… forever.

 Just the other day I saw a post on Facebook where someone said that motivational stuff (speakers, books, exercises) are useless.
-The reason?
-You will eventually lose the motivation.

 You get results when you keep at it.

 Everything you ever wanted to do is within your reach.
 However, this is a long reach.
 Most of the goals I listed above take years to accomplish.
 I have friends who say that snowboarding is not for them.
 They were on the board once!

 Most expect results right now.
 But if a goal that is 3, 5 or even 10 years out is something you can cope with, then you are halfway there.